 What has been concluded is that the growth hormone, auxin, is moving along with the proteins and is transported through the length of a plant, and helps create the patterns.

 That all being said and done, a few leaf patterns still remain a mystery.

 1. Japanese shrub model

 The Orixa Japonica, a Japanese plant with unusual patterns did not fit in with equations that typically explain plant designs.
 So, a team of researchers from the University of Tokyo decided to take a closer look, and update the model.

-According to the authors, the new model, shared in a new study in PLOS Computational Biology, not only creates a replica of the previously unknown pattern, it also displays another design in an improved method than was previously known.
+According to the authors, the new model shared in a new study in PLOS Computational Biology, not only creates a replica of the previously unknown pattern, but it also displays another design in an improved method than was previously known.